sparkflows/sparkflows-docs/docs/user-guide/data-preparation/data-cleaning.rst

    * - Title
      - Description
+   * - Data Cleansing Advanced
+     - This node takes an input DataFrame, applies selected cleansing operations, and outputs a cleaned dataset that can be used for further processing.
    * - Data Cleansing
      - This node cleans incoming dataset by removing null rows, columns, by replacing missing values and by changing cases of the string data.
    * - Drop Null Rows For Selected Columns